pzol/omnis/README.md

 To do this Omnis provides a Query and a Transformer, both can be configured using a DSL.

 ## Query
-Converts a params Hash into Operators to be able to easily build queries against databases et al.
+Converts a params Hash into Operators to be able to easily build queries against databases et al. This is a generic way to process incoming parameters.

 ```ruby
 { "ref_anixe" => "1abc"}